 The water feature at Fioretta’s left shoulder represents ‘Elisha’s Spring’.
 Elisha was the ‘adopted’ son of Elijah.
 At the time the prophet was taken up into heaven, Elisha requested and received a double share of Elijah’s spirit.
 Soon afterward Elisha performed his first miracle by purifying Jericho’s water supply which was considered the cause of many miscarriages.
 The ‘adopted son of Elijah’ can be understood as Fioretta’s son Giulio being first ‘adopted’ by his godfather Antonio da Sangallo (the Elder), a notable Florentine woodworker (and later an architect), and so another identity Leonardo has applied to the ‘head’ in the trees – placed at the shoulder in support of Fioretta, as he would have been when the child was baptised.
 It was near to Jericho that John the Baptist is said to have baptised Jesus in the river Jordan.
 Notice also the young, golden tree that rises from the waterside and merges with the juniper – symbolic of a tree of life and the safe delivery of Fioretta’s son Giulio.

 Further confirmation that the shape above the Fioretta’s right shoulder is a pointer to Antonio da Sangallo is the the name Sangallo, Italian for Saint Gaul.
 One of the saint’s artistic attributes is a bear bringing him piece of wood, as seen below in the right hand image.
 The image on the left represents an ‘upright’ bear carrying a forked branch.
-Leonardo points to this with the triangular flesh symbol.
+Leonardo points to this using a triangular ‘pyramid’ – symbolic of Giuliano’s recent death.
 The branch is shaped as the letter Y or the Greek upsilon.
 Its symbolism did not go unnoticed by Pythagorus and the Roman writer Persius commented: “…the letter which spreads out into Pythagorean branches has pointed out to you the steep path which rises on the right.”
 Isidore of Seville later wrote: “Pythagorus of Samos formed the letter Y as an example of human life; its lower branch signifies the first stage, obviously because one is still uncertain and at this stage submits oneself either to the vices or the virtues.
 The fork in the road begins with adolescence.
 Its right path is arduous, but conducts to the blessed life; the left one is easier but leads to pernicious death.”
 Leonardo has depicted Fioretta as taking the narrow, arduous path.